anvilistas/anvil-extras/docs/guides/components/multi_select_dropdown.rst

 :foreground: String

     Sets the button text color.
-Note that this property only affects the basic button text and may not provide the visual consistency needed for complex themes.
+This property sets the color directly on the button element, allowing your global CSS styles to work naturally.
 For more fine-grained control over all styling aspects including hover states, active states, and popover appearance, see the `Styling`_ section.

 Events